 When you are 17, everything is possible, and everything you want is out of reach, even in Jason Krabb’s world of the 1990’s, a punk/grunge guitarist wannabe trying to make it with a new crew in town, girls and guys, bringing gas lines through the land.
 Pipeliners.

 Hartje has direction in his writing, a plan to bring some wit and sense to everyone’s younger days.
-The writing is descriptive, if slightly direct-narrative, the plot moderate and filled with the sex-topics of high schoolers and after-high schoolers in a “what did you do on your summer vacation,” saga.
+The writing is descriptive, if slightly direct-narrative, the plot moderate and filled with the sex-topics of high school and after-high school in a “what did you do on your summer vacation,” saga.
 Nostalgic for yesteryear?
 Then this story is tuned to the right station for you.

 Pipeliner runs 248 pages, published by Helen Springs Press in late November, 2016.
 Kindle edition is $3.99.